-Our Nominating Committee has not adopted a formal diversity policy in connection with the consideration of director nominations or the selection of nominees.
-However, the Nominating Committee does utilize a skills-matrix to consider the specific personal and professional attributes of each director candidate versus those of the existing Board members to promote diversity of experience and expertise among our directors.
+Our Nominating Committee has not adopted a formal diversity policy in connection with the consideration of director candidates or the selection of nominees.
+However, the Nominating Committee does utilize a skills-matrix to evaluate the specific personal and professional attributes of each director candidate versus those of the existing Board members to ensure diversity of experience and expertise among our directors.
+The Nominating Committee assesses such diversity through its annual review of Board structure and composition and review of the annual Board and committee performance evaluations.